 Chances are your guests will have some work to do while staying at your hotel.
 They’ll want a space where they can relieve their stress and be comfortable.

-Hence, landscaping for hotels should include inviting spots such as cafes, poolside bars and courtyards.
+Hence, hotel landscaping should include inviting spots such as cafes, poolside bars, and courtyards.

 2. Stunning Entrances